zey9991/research_report/pendle/Pendle V2 Fee Optimization.md

 | Trimmed at 2.5%    | 0.189       | 0.378         | 0.427           | 0.237         |
 | Trimmed at 5%      | 0.189       | 0.378         | 0.427           | 0.237         |

-From the two tables above, it is evident that both Winsorization and Trimming improve the model’s goodness of fit.
+From the two tables above, it is evident that nearly both Winsorization and Trimming improve the model’s goodness of fit.

 In economics, a well-known phenomenon is that when a firm operates at a low production level, increasing output enhances profitability.
 However, beyond a certain threshold, further increasing output leads to diminishing returns and eventually reduces profit.
 Our use of the quadratic regression model was inspired by this principle—**suggesting that EfficientRatio and FeeTier should exhibit an inverted U-shaped economic relationship**.